cfpland/frontend/content/guides/08-pre-conference.md

 ## The Hours Leading Up To Your Session

-> I usually find a quiet spot in the speakers room, or in the bathroom (I want to apologize to anyone who has heard my pre-talk routine), and I start imagining I just won something: pump my chest forward, straighten my shoulders, raise my fist in the air, grin widely, maybe even shout a few "Hell yeah!"s if I think the toilet it empty...it calms my nerves enough so I don't shake as I speak.
+> I usually find a quiet spot in the speakers room, or in the bathroom (I want to apologize to anyone who has heard my pre-talk routine), and I start imagining I just won something: pump my chest forward, straighten my shoulders, raise my fist in the air, grin widely, maybe even shout a few "Hell yeah!"s if I think the toilet is empty...it calms my nerves enough so I don't shake as I speak.
 > _[Alex Lakatos](https://www.cfpland.com/blog/speakers-story-alex-lakatos/)_

-Every speaker's pre-talk routine is different, but for many of them, having a consistent, confidence boosting routine is helpful.
+Every speaker's pre-talk routine is different, but for many of them, having a consistent, confidence-boosting routine is helpful.
 There are a few things you can try as you develop a pre-talk routine:

 ### 1. Work out or walk around

-I always work out or run the morning of my conference talks.
+I always work out or run on the morning of my conference talks.
 [Working out helps boost my confidence](https://www.elitedaily.com/p/how-working-out-makes-you-more-confident-from-the-inside-out-according-to-science-8565734), but even just walking around a little helps stimulate blood flow and make you feel better.

 ![](https://i.imgur.com/7p8WBZD.jpg)